 The databases on the A-Z list normally only provide the brief details and a summary of journal articles, or if they do provide the full text it will only be for some of the articles.

 To find the full text of articles:

 Jones, A (2012) ‘A very interesting article’, Journal of interesting stuff, 45(3): 564-569

 Search the catalogue for: Journal of interesting stuff

 Remember to check in the Catalogue whether we have the correct year and volume for the article you are looking for.

-If the articles you require are available from a different campus library please request an intercampus photocopy. link to form
+If the articles you require are available from a different campus library please request an intercampus loan

 If you are in the third or fourth year of your degree or a postgraduate student you can use the Document Delivery Service to request any article.
 Find out more about Document Delivery Service.